makar2/poc-mysql/README.md

 ## How to start

-Use this script to start or flush and restore the DB to original data.
+Use this script to
+1. Purge the container and its volume
+1. Restore the `bestbuy` database.
 ```
 . ./flush.sh
 ```

+Alternatively, run the `restore.sql` script just to drop and restore the `bestbuy` database (example below).

-## How to run an sql script
+## How to run an SQL script

-The repo includes a number of sql scripts in the `create`, `read`, `update` and `delete` folder.
+The repo includes a number of SQL scripts in the `create`, `read`, `update` and `delete` folder.
 They're meant to work with the original data.

 Use the `run.sh` script with those optional arguments: